-The development is for residential aspects which by their nature have a long lifespan, as such it is not possible to provide a specific decommissioning timeframe.
+The development is for a residential estate which by its nature has a long lifespan, as such it is not possible to provide a specific decommissioning timeframe.
 However, in the event that this does take place, the legislation applicable at that time must be applied.
 As a minimum the following should be considered:

-Correct demolition and removal of building structures.
+• Correct demolition and removal of building structures.